 Marcus did nothing, and he even kept the betrayal a secret from his troops.
 He waited a while to see if Cassius would calm down and come to his senses.
 When this didn’t happen, Marcus set out to “settle this affair well and show to all mankind that there is a right way to deal even with civil wars.”
 He marched on Rome to seize Cassius and forgive him.

 When Marcus got to Egypt, he found that Cassius had already been killed by a lone assassin.
 But what was he to do with Cassius’ conspirators?
 Let them free too.
 He said: “I implore you, the senate, to keep my reign unstained by the blood of any senator.
 May it never happen.”

 For a man to have as much power as Marcus Aurelius and to consistently try and exercise self-control, courage, virtue, justice, and integrity is almost superhuman.
 What’s particularly amazing about Marcus is that he wrote a book to himself, Meditations.
 This is sort of like a personal development book he wrote to himself.
 He never intended this book to be published, but it was.
 And inside we can see how he thinks, and the advice he gives himself to follow.

 Unlock Your Inner Stoic Superhero with The Quest

 We have yet to open the doors.
-If you want to request an invite, click below and enter your name and email.
+If you want to request an invite, click here.